-Photoshop Tutorial: Creating a Vignette effect with Curves
+Photoshop Vignette Tutorial: Creating a Vignette effect in Photoshop with Curves

-This quick & simple tutorial will show you how to create a vignette effect using curves in Adobe Photoshop.
+This quick & simple Photoshop Vignette tutorial will show you how to create a vignette effect using curves in Adobe Photoshop.

 Vignette, or “Vignetting” is a reduction of an image's brightness or saturation at the periphery compared to the image center.
 Traditionally this was often an unintended effect caused by lens limitations or camera settings.
 It is also used for creative effect, to draw attention to the centre of the frame.